SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - Death is the thing I am most afraid of, and the resurrection of the flesh, a great Spanish theme, is the one that it is hardest for me to accept, form the point of view of….life. (p.
 22)

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
+* his offensive art statement on the other Surrealist painters, from: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
 W. H. Allen, London 1976, p.
-113 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+113

 - Sleeping is a way of dying or at least of dying to reality, better still it is the death of reality, but reality dies in love as in dreams.
 The life of man is entirely occupied by the bloody osmoses of dreams and love.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: “L’amour”, S. Dali; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-126 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* his artist quote on sleeping: “L’amour”, S. Dali; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+126

 - It is with Millet’s ‘Angelus’ that I associate all the pre-twilight and twilight memories of my childhood, regarding them as the most delirious, in other words (commonly speaking) poetic… …Most frequently, at the end of summer days, I would leave the streets of the town and go to the fields to listen to the sounds of insects and plunge into infinite reveries.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: (MTA); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-126 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* Salvador Dali, on his early Spanish life, walking in the fields: (MTA); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+126

 - ‘Up there!’.
 Wonderful words!
 All my life has been dominated by these antagonisms: high and low.
 In my childhood I tried desperately to be high up.